zwang695/alexa-skills-list/README.md

 *Alexa, open Baby Animals*

 Test your knowledge of the names of baby animals in our fun quiz.
-Ask your Amazon device: "Alexa, open Baby Animals" to play a quick, kid-friendly game.
+Ask your Amazon device: "Alexa, open Baby Animals" to play a quick, family-friendly game.

 ***